-Donald F. Detampel, 57, Executive Vice President, Strategy and President, Commercial Services.
-Mr. Detampel joined Charter as Executive Vice President and President, Commercial Services in October 2010 and was appointed Executive Vice President, Technology and President, Commercial Services in April 2011.
+Donald F. Detampel, 58, Executive Vice President and President, Commercial Services.
+Mr. Detampel joined Charter as Executive Vice President and President, Commercial Services in October 2010.
 Prior to joining Charter, Mr. Detampel served as Senior Vice President, Business Services at Comcast Corporation from March 2010 through August 2010.
 Prior to that, Mr. Detampel served as an Executive Chairman and director of New Global Telecom, Inc. from May 2008 through February 2010.
-Mr. Detampel served as President and Chief Executive Officer and board director of Raindance Communications, Inc., a publicly traded multimedia conferencing company, from February 2004 through April 2006.
-Mr. Detampel currently serves on the boards of directors of Alpine Access, Inc. and Peer 1 Networks, Inc. and also on the advisory board of Advanced Data Centers, Inc. Mr. Detampel received B.S. degrees, magna cum laude, in mathematics and physics, from St. Norbert College.
+Mr. Detampel received B.S. degrees, magna cum laude, in mathematics and physics, from St. Norbert College.

-Richard R. Dykhouse, 49, Executive Vice President, General Counsel and Corporate Secretary.
-Mr. Dykhouse has served in to his current position since February 2013 having previously been a Senior Vice President since 2011 and Vice President of Charter since 2006.
-Prior to joining Charter, Mr. Dykhouse was Senior Counsel and Assistant Secretary for CNH Global, N.V. from 2004 to 2006 and was an attorney for Conseco, Inc. from 1994 to 2003 serving in the corporate law group with his last position as a Senior Vice President, Legal.
+Richard R. Dykhouse, 50, Executive Vice President, General Counsel and Corporate Secretary.
+Mr. Dykhouse has served in his current position since February 2013 having previously been a Senior Vice President, General Counsel since 2011 and a Vice President of Charter from 2006 to 2011.
 Mr. Dykhouse received a bachelor's degree in finance from Olivet Nazarene University, a M.B.A. from Indiana University and a J.D. degree from Indiana University School of Law - Indianapolis.

-Jonathan Hargis, 56, Executive Vice President and Chief Marketing Officer.
+Jonathan Hargis, 57, Executive Vice President and Chief Marketing Officer.
 Mr. Hargis joined Charter as Executive Vice President and Chief Marketing Officer on April 9, 2012.
 Prior to joining Charter, Mr. Hargis was with Cablevision from December 2000 through March 2012, most recently serving at Cablevision as Executive Vice President, Marketing.
-Prior to Cablevision, Mr. Hargis served in various leadership roles at AT&T. He served on the board of the Cable & Telecommunications Association for Marketing (CTAM) from April 2008 to March 2012 and chaired the CTAM board from September 2011 to March 2012.
+He served on the board of the CTAM from April 2008 to March 2012 and chaired the CTAM board from September 2011 to March 2012.
 Mr. Hargis received a B.A. from Otterbein College and a M.B.A. from Wright State University.

-Kathleen Mayo, 54, Executive Vice President, Customer Operations.
+Kathleen Mayo, 55, Executive Vice President, Customer Operations.
 Ms. Mayo joined Charter as Executive Vice President, Customer Operations on September 17, 2012.
 Prior to joining Charter, Ms. Mayo joined Cablevision in 1997 and most recently served as Executive Vice President, Consumer Operations of Cablevision.
 Ms. Mayo earned a B.A. at West Chester University and a M.B.A. at Temple University.